Rachel Russell, Lady Russell: Rye House Plot

 In 1683, Lord Russell was one of the conspirators in the Rye House Plot, a plan to ambush King Charles II and his brother, James, Duke of York, to prevent a Catholic succession.
 The two were on their way back to London from the Newmarket races, but their schedule was altered.
 The plot was disclosed to the government, and Lord Russell, unlike his co-conspirators, refused to escape to Holland.
 He was accused of promising his assistance in an insurrection and bringing about the death of the King and the Duke of York.
 On 26 June 1683, he was sent to the Tower of London and shortly afterwards, tried and convicted of treason, although all the evidence presented against him was all hearsay.
 Lady Russell had acted as his secretary during his trial where he was sentenced to death by beheading.
-Upon his condemnation, Lady Russell laboured diligently to save her husband's life; she was aided by her father-in-law, the Earl of Bedford, who offered a sum of between £50,000 to £100,000 for a pardon to his son.
+Upon his condemnation, Lady Russell laboured diligently to save her husband's life; she was aided by her father-in-law, the Earl of Bedford, who offered a sum of between £50,000 and £100,000 for a pardon to his son.
 Lady Russell even threw herself at the King's feet, pleading for him to grant clemency to her husband; however, the King was unmoved by her tearful pleas, and refused to abrogate the death sentence.

 On the day before her husband's execution, Lady Russell visited him in the Tower and they embraced one last time.
 The following morning, on 21 July 1683, he was beheaded at Lincoln's Inn Fields.
 Several days later, she wrote the King a letter.

 The attainder against her husband was reversed by a bill which was passed in Parliament and received the royal signature in the reign of William III and Mary II.